htay-htay-thwe/bookshop_one/README.md

 ## 🚀 Features

 - 🛒 Browse and search a collection of books
 - 🔐 User authentication with login and sign-up functionality
-- 📖 Detailed book information and images
+- 📖 Detailed book information and images / give comments
 - 🛍️ Add books to cart and manage orders
 - 🎨 Responsive design for desktop and mobile devices

 ---